iamdtang/skaterdav85.github.io/teaching/2018/assignments/ajax.md

 At the top of the page, create a form with a single search input and a submit button.
 When the user submits the form, fire off an Ajax request (using jQuery, `fetch`, or `XMLHttpRequest`)  to get all the threads for the subreddit that was typed into the search box.

-Note: Bind to the submit event on the form element instead of binding a click event to the button.
+Note: Bind to the submit event on the form element instead of binding to the click event on the button.

 ## Rendering the Results